-Funeral and burial expenses when someone happens to die in a car accident
+Funeral and burial expenses when someone happens to die in a car accident in Michigan

 When someone happens to die in a car accident in Michigan, his or her funeral and burial expenses may be covered by No-Fault benefits or paid for through a wrongful death lawsuit brought on behalf of the person who was killed.